 Key voting dates:

-• Register to vote by Tuesday, July 13.
-(Visit ksvotes.org to learn more)
+• The deadline to register to vote is Tuesday, Oct.
+12. (Visit ksvotes.org to learn more)

 Need help?
 Check out this awesome page of voting resources from the Lawrence Public Library.